quicwg/base-drafts/draft-ietf-quic-transport.md

 The QUIC packet size includes the QUIC header and protected payload, but not the UDP or IP header.

-The payload of a UDP datagram carrying Initial packets from a client MUST be expanded to at least 1200 bytes, by adding PADDING frames to the Initial packet and/or by coalescing the Initial packet (see {{packet-coalesce}}).
-Sending a UDP datagram of this size ensures that the network path supports a reasonable Maximum Transmission Unit (MTU), and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address; see
+A client MUST expand the payload of all UDP datagrams carrying Initial packets to at least 1200 bytes, by adding PADDING frames to the Initial packet or by coalescing the Initial packet (see {{packet-coalesce}}).
+Sending a UDP datagram of this size ensures that the network path from the client to the server supports a reasonable Maximum Transmission Unit (MTU).
+Padding datagrams also helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address; see {{address-validation}}.
-{{address-validation}}.

-These datagrams containing Initial packets MAY exceed 1200 bytes if the client believes that the Path Maximum Transmission Unit (PMTU) supports the size that it chooses.
+Datagrams containing Initial packets MAY exceed 1200 bytes if the client believes that the Path Maximum Transmission Unit (PMTU) supports the size that it chooses.